aorlandodx/aorlandodx/README.md

 # Hello!
 I'm Angel Peña 🦦:
-🌎 Based in Monterrey, Mexico<br>🐦‍🔥 Working on UI/UX development with Swift<br>🌱 Currently learning Bioinformatics<br>🧮 Teaching math as an Academic Mentor of Excellence
+🌱 Currently learning Bioinformatics<br>🐦‍🔥 Working on UI/UX development with Swift<br>🧮 Teaching math as an Academic Mentor of Excellence<br>🎾 I play tennis as a hobbie

 <div align="center">